personalmountains/CustomTabNames/README.md

 Full path of the document.

 #### `FolderPath`
 All the parent folders for the document are joined, separated with `/`.
+Does not include a terminating `/`.
 This uses the folders visible in the Solution Explorer, not the filesystem, although some project types may sync both (like C#).
 This does not include the project name, nor the filename.
 Can be empty if the file is directly a child of a project.

 #### `ParentFolder`
 Parent folder of the document in the Solution Explorer.
+Does not include a terminating `/`.
 Can be empty if the file is directly a child of a project.

 ## Options
 Options are under the item 'CustomTabNames' in the Options dialog.